jbaloun/data-viz-portfolio/README.md

   Time series visualization with data discovery paradigm

 Operations Dashboard - esri ArcGIS Online
-  Summarized by category, data discovery paradigm can show related location points on the map
+  Summarized by category, these groupings can be clicked to reveal related location points on the map

 Salesforce extract and join - Data Migrator ETL
-  Data viz isn't possible without data wrangling; here is an ETL flow that extracts from records from Salesforce
+  Data viz isn't possible without data wrangling; here is an ETL flow that extracts records from Salesforce